noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 {% endhighlight %}
 If we go to ``hadoop fs -ls /hive/warehouse/financials.db/orders_part``, we can see multiple subdirectories *order_month=2013-07* to *order_month=2014-07*.
 The partitions have been created dynamically.
+When we query the table orders_part, it will behave as 1 table even though the data are in different subdirectories.
 <br>
 <br>